 The two main methods for growing lab diamonds include:

 - HPHT (High-Pressure, High-Temperature)

 - CVD (Chemical Vapor Deposition)

-HPHT vs. CVD:
+HPHT vs. CVD

 The Chemical Vapor Deposition method was introduced in the 1980s.
-It imitates how diamonds form in interstellar gas clouds, using lesser pressure and smaller machines.
+It imitates how diamonds form in interstellar gas clouds, using less pressure and smaller machines.
 Under this method, after placing a diamond seed in a vacuum chamber, the chamber fills with carbon-rich gas and is heated to up to 1500 degrees Fahrenheit.
-The high temperatures turn the gas into plasma and then carbon, allowing the seed to grow.
+The high temperatures turn the gas into plasma and carbon, allowing the seed to grow.

 Brown and grey undertones, black polycrystalline inclusions (especially on the girdle), strain or graining in the diamond, signs of iterative growth patterns called striations, and obvious HPHT post-growth treatment (which can give a CVD diamond a "straw" or light-yellow grey color) are all indicators of CVD.

-Major properties of the lab-made diamonds include:
+Major properties of lab-made diamonds include:

 - On the Mohs scale, it has a hardness of ten

-- Face centered cubic internal crystal structure
+- Face-centered cubic internal crystal structure

-- Hardness comparable to 2.42 vs. mined at 2.42
+- Hardness at 2.42 vs. mined at 2.42

-- SP3 Carbon Diamond Bonds (%) – 100%
+- SP 3 Carbon Diamond Bonds (%) – 100%

 Buy Lab-Made Diamond Engagement Rings at Brilliant Earth